Understanding Rigor Mortis: Timing and Implications

 Connecting the Dots

 Now, let’s connect the dots a bit more.
 Why does rigor mortis appear more consistently around the 2-hour mark?
 Well, this timeline allows investigators, those sleuthing through the complexities of a death scene, to gather information in a more systematic way.
-Being aware of when rigor mortis solidifies gives them an edge in forensic timing.
-It’s not a standalone piece of information; it's one thread in a larger tapestry that includes other post-mortem changes.

 The Bigger Picture